virtualWinter/arch-scripts/README.md

 # arch-skripts
-arch script install / post-install
+Arch script install / post-install

-you still need a usb/dvd with the newest arch installer
+You still need a usb/dvd with the newest arch installer

 owo